mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 mirdata uses the smart_open_ library, which supports non-local filesystems such as GCS and AWS.
-If your data lives, e.g. on Google Cloud Storage (GCS), simply set the `data_home` variable accordingly when initializing a dataset.
+If your data lives, e.g. on Google Cloud Storage (GCS), simply set the ``data_home`` variable accordingly when initializing a dataset.
 For example:

 .. _smart_open: https://pypi.org/project/smart-open/

-.. admonition:: Accessing annotations remotely example
+.. admonition:: Accessing annotations remotely
     :class: dropdown

     .. code-block:: python